 The Company is involved in lawsuits and other contingencies in the ordinary course of business.
-The amounts demanded by the claimants in these lawsuits and claims may vary widely, with large demands made in certain cases, which are disputed and aggressively defended by the Company.
 Management believes that, while the ultimate outcome of these ordinary course matters cannot be predicted with certainty, the ultimate liability, if any, net of anticipated recoveries including from insurance, will not have a material adverse effect on the Company's financial condition, results of operations, or cash flows.

 In addition, on June 27, 2016, FCC Marsh, LLC (the "Seller") filed a complaint against the Company in the Circuit Court for Collier County, Florida, alleging that the Company breached a lot purchase agreement that provided the Seller with a specific performance right against the Company, subject to certain conditions, by allegedly failing to close on certain lot purchases.
 The Seller has dismissed its claim for specific performance, and seeks declaratory relief and damages.
-The Company filed a counterclaim seeking declaratory relief, return of the earnest money deposit, foreclosure of the mortgage that secures that deposit, and damages for the Seller's breach of a lease agreement between the parties.
+The Company filed a counterclaim seeking declaratory relief, return of the earnest money deposit and foreclosure of the mortgage that secures that deposit, and amended its counterclaim, adding a claim for breach of contract and damages based on the Company's claim that the Seller breached the terms of a lease agreement between the parties.
 While it is premature to predict the ultimate outcome of these proceedings, the Company intends to vigorously defend the lawsuit and pursue its claims against the Seller.